WimpyvL/Sani-v0.1/TRADEMARK.md

 ## License Interplay
 - Trademark rights are separate from copyright and software/content licenses.
-- The software may be licensed under the Business Source License 1.1 for code and CC BY-NC-ND 4.0 for documentation; those licenses do not grant any rights to use the Marks.
+- The software is licensed under Apache License 2.0 for code and CC BY 4.0 for documentation; those licenses do not grant any rights to use the Marks.

 ## Permissions and Contact
 To request permission for specific uses of the Marks, please open an issue in this repository or contact the project maintainers.